marcgg/marcgg.github.com/_posts/2015-08-27-deadlines-estimates-software-startup.md

 Here, the developer refuses to commit to a date because she lacks information.
 It would be risky.

-If the product manager doesn't accept this it means that the manager doesn't trust the developer... that's a whole other story.
-If the product manager pushes too much to have a precise date, the developer should make sure that requirement has some real life basis.
-If not, it might be a fake deadline as I'll be explaining later on.
+If the product manager doesn't accept this it means that the manager doesn't trust the developer... and that's a whole other story.
+If the product manager pushes too much to have a precise date, the developer should make sure that his requirement has some real life basis.
+If not, it might be a fake deadline as I'll be discussing later on.

 Overall, if some people are pressuring others and creating a toxic environment, different rules may apply.